xpsa0421/COMP2113-Group-155-Project/README.md

 ### Compilation and execution instructions
 Put all the files at one location.
-Open terminal and type "make typing_game" to generate the executable typing_game.
+Open terminal at the location and type "make typing_game" to generate the executable typing_game.
 Type "./typing_game" to start the program.
 Type "make clean" to remove the executable gamefile and object codes.